-In 1989, Panasonic’s founder Konosuke Matsushita passed away.
-After that it took no long, until the manufacturer withdraw from its bicycle distribution in North America.
+In the 1980s, a slowdown in demand coincided with an ever-raising exchange rate of the Yen.
+When export margins were dropping drastically, many manufacturers struggled adapting their production costs at the same rate.
+Panasonic was no exception in this.
+In 1989, founder Konosuke Matsushita passed away at the age of 94.
+After that it took no long until Panasonic withdraw from its bicycle distribution in North America.
 Exports to Europe were stopped just a couple of years later.

-In its Japanese home market, Panasonic went on producing cycling products as it did before.
-Their current product line-up has some road bike models that are made of the same lugged steel frames using Tange Prestige tubes as decades ago.
-These bikes can even be ordered in the same color scheme as their classic forerunners.
+In its home market, Panasonic went on producing cycling products as if everything remained unchanged.
+Today’s product line-up includes road bike models that are made just like its predecessors decades ago, using the same Tange Prestige high-end tubes in a lugged steel frame construction.
+They can be even ordered in the same corporate Panasonic race livery as 30 years ago.

 Check out the Panasonic Virtual Bike Museum for more information on the manufacturer’s line-up from its glory days.■